Deeksha1108/Stripe_Subscriptions/README.md

 - Built a complete subscription billing system from scratch
 - Understood how to integrate and validate Stripe webhooks
-- Designed models to reflect real-world Stripe subscription states
+- Designed DB schemas for real-world plan tracking
 - Made all logic idempotent and safe against replays
 - Learned to log everything clearly for debugging and audit
+- Created robust retry-safe webhook logic
 - Realized how real SaaS platforms handle this at scale

 ---